pmagdon/cloud_detection/docs/source/results.rst

    :width: 80%
    :align:   center

-   Figure 16: Cloud mask generated with a window size parameter of 11 (left) and 5 (right).
+   Figure 16: Cloud mask generated with a window size parameter of 11 (left) and 5 (right)

 We compared different window sizes in several time series and they all showed a similar behaviour as the example shown.
 A bigger window size than 11 does not necessarily improve the cloud mask accuracy, but it always increases the running time of the algorithm.
 Taking this into account, the value 11 is selected for the window size parameter.

+.. _reference-pixels:

 Variations on reference pixels
 ------------------------------